Scarabaeus1031/NEXAH/RESEARCH/ABSTRACT.md

 Transitions in complex dynamical systems are not primarily driven by instability magnitude,
 but by phase mismatch relative to the system’s expected evolution within a structured dynamical field.

+Stabilization, in turn, depends not only on phase alignment,
+but on the **directional alignment of control relative to intrinsic system dynamics**.

 ---

 ## 🧠 Abstract